cardinal-tom/chocolatey-bullzip-PDFprinter/README.md

 The Bullzip PDF Printer works as a Microsoft Windows printer and allows you to write PDF documents from virtually any Microsoft Windows application.

 This program is FREEWARE with limitations, which means that there is a FREE version for personal and commercial use up to 10 users.
 It does not contain any advertising or popups.
-For commercial applications with more than 10 users [tere are commercial versions available with advanced features](https://www.biopdf.com/).
+For commercial applications with more than 10 users [there are commercial versions available with advanced features](https://www.biopdf.com/).

 Features
 - Print to PDF from almost any Windows program.